-72-year-old Man Shoved to Ground over Parking Spot, Police Say
+UPDATE: Man Shoved to Ground over Parking Spot, Police Say

 "He hit his head.
 He scraped his elbow.
 He cut his hand.
 He was unconscious when he hit him.
 The kid leaned over and was like yelling something in the video," Brady added.

-Now, officers in Scranton are trying to track down those three juveniles while the 72-year-old man recovers at home.
+Now, officers in Scranton are trying to track down those three juveniles while the man recovers at home.

 "He has back surgeries done.
 He has bad knees.
 There was no need for any of this," Brady said.

-Note: UPDATE: Ramone Sanabria, 18, of Scranton, surrendered Thursday morning.
-He is awaiting arraignment on a charge of simple assault